 eurospeak July 1, 2009

-Posted by Bradley in : harmonisation , comments closed
+Posted by Bradley in : language , comments closed

 Most of the media response to the EU Commission’s announcement of a removal of some restrictions on shapes and sizes of various types of produce which can be sold in the EU focuses on how long it took for the Commission to see sense and how consumers will benefit from access to cheaper (though uglier) produce.
 But the words used to describe what can now be sold are interesting.